-As a singer, she’s studied and performed all over the world, including at the Villa Schifanoia Graduate School of Fine Arts in Florence in Italy and the American Institute of Musical Studies in Graz, Austria.
+As a singer, she’s studied and performed all over the world, including at the Villa Schifanoia Graduate School of Fine Arts in Florence, Italy, and the American Institute of Musical Studies in Graz, Austria.
 She’s also performed locally at the inauguration of the Community Center Theater (singing the role of Violetta) and as a featured soloist with the Sacramento Symphony, Camellia Symphony Orchestra, Sacramento Ballet, Sac State and UC Davis symphonies, and Capitol Chamber Players, a group she helped found in 1987.

 And with all of these artistic endeavors, she still found time to write a book.

-2012 was the first summer Commins didn’t return to Florence in nearly two decades and she went through “serious withdrawals,” so the following year she went back with a photographer friend, Maggie Suckow.
+The summer of 2012 was the first time Commins didn’t return to Florence in nearly two decades, and she went through “serious withdrawals.”
+So the following year she went back with a photographer friend, Maggie Suckow.
 As Commins considered the scads of stories about the city and its position as “the cultural cradle of the Renaissance,” a book began to take shape.

 Since Commins serves as the president of the Sacramento chapter of the music fraternity Mu Phi Epsilon, she knew that the group’s Mary Cox Award—a grant given to those going through a “mid-life transition” in their career—would help in completing the collection of period accounts and practical visitor information, accompanied by Suckow’s photographs.
 She won the award in 2014 and “Forever Florence” was published that summer.